LiamLlamazares/math_blog/_posts/2022-05-26-Malliavin-Calculus-1.md

 </div>

-Proof.
+*Proof*.
 The proof is a bit technical but we sketch the main idea which is to iteratively apply Itô's representation theorem to get
 <div>
  $$\begin{gathered}